Shuhan0915/MovieDBDemo/README.md

 # MovieDBDemo

+## How to run it?
+1. Create file apikey.properties under root directory
+2. Add this pram MOVIE_API_KEY="YOUR_API_KEY"

 The movie database is an online service similar to IMDB where you can find a list of movies with their description, images, trailers and so on.
 It has quite an interesting API to request data.